 The NHS is moving towards a new way of delivering services which breaks down the divisions between different organisations.
 The NHS is made up of lots of different organisations including General Practice (family doctors), hospitals, community, and mental health services.
 Social care provided by councils is also a key part of providing complete care.

 Local services can provide better and more joined-up care for patients when different organisations work together.
 For staff, improved collaboration can help to make it easier to work with colleagues from other organisations.
 And systems can better understand data about local people’s health, allowing them to provide care that is tailored to individual needs.

 In Kent and Medway the integrated care system will be across the whole area (covering the population of 1.8 million).
 We will also work at more local levels within individual Clinical Commissioning Group areas and two ‘sub-systems’:

 System transformation news:

-29 March 2018 update: Since publishing this article Thanet CCG has also joined the shared accountable officer arrangements.
+25 April 2018 update: Since publishing this article both Thanet and South Kent Coast CCGs have joined the shared accountable officer arrangements.
 Six clinical commissioning groups across Kent and Medway have today announced the appointment of Glenn Douglas as their...read more

-The Clinical Commissioning Groups (CCGs) across Kent and Medway are looking at options for developing a strategic commissioner function that works across multiple CCGs.
-The aim is to strengthen how CCGs work together, where doing so can drive service improvements that...read more
+25 April 2018 update: Since this article was posted Thanet and South Kent Coast CCGs have joined the strategic commissioner.
+The Clinical Commissioning Groups (CCGs) across Kent and Medway are looking at options for developing a strategic commissioner function that...read more